zengqiang2006/gdelt-spark/README.md

 * Read TSV values as Json using Hadoop RecordReader
 * For each URL, download and parse actual content using goose library (https://github.com/GravityLabs/goose)
 * Try to parallelize tasks at most (web crawling might be quite a heavy process)
-* Extract word from webcontent using Lucene english analyzer
+* Extract words from webcontent using Lucene english analyzer

 #### Cluster daily data - Spark Job:

 * Parse each webContent into Lucene english analyzer
 * Create sparse vectors using Spark MLLib
 * Train MLLib KMeans on 1 day worth of data
-* Cluster the 1 day worth of data using created clusters
+* Cluster 1 day worth of data using created clusters

 ### Execution:

-`./spark-submit --class com.dataphi.hadoop.gdelt.GdeltContentExtractor --master yarn-cluster /path/to/my.jar input/gdelt/20140909.export.CSV /output/gdelt 20`
+`./spark-submit --class com.aamend.hadoop.gdelt.clustering.GdeltContentExtractor --master yarn-cluster /path/to/my.jar /input/gdelt/20140909.export.CSV /output/gdelt 20`

 * (Required) Input daily GDELT file
 * (Required) Output Directory
-* (Optional) The degree of parallelism for web browsing (suggested value is 20-100) for 1 day worth of data
+* (Required) The degree of parallelism for web browsing (suggested value is 20-100) for 1 day worth of data
+* This runs on local and master modes, yarn-client and yarn-cluster

 ## Build